mylanconnolly/hl7/README.md

 ![Test](https://github.com/mylanconnolly/hl7/workflows/Test/badge.svg)

 This is a basic HL7 parser written in Go.
-There are no external dependencies, only the standard library is used (except for tests, where `github.com/testify/assert` is used).
+There are no external dependencies, only the standard library is used for runtime code (`github.com/testify/assert` is used in tests to make them easier to reason about).

-This parser accepts an `io.Reader` as the input, so anything that follows that interface should be usable here.
+This parser accepts an `io.Reader` as the input, so anything that follows that interface should be usable here, such as files and TCP streams.
+Note that this does not currently support MLLP.

 This library is tested to work on the following platforms: